bufbuild-ru/docs/docs/reference/protovalidate/violations/index.md

 ### rule

 `rule` is a machine-readable path that points to the specific rule rule that failed validation.
 This will be a nested field starting from the FieldRules of the field that failed validation.
-For custom rules, this will provide the path of the rule, e.g. `cel[0]`.For example, consider the following message:
+For custom rules, this will provide the path of the rule, e.g. `cel[0]`.

+For example, consider the following message:

 ```proto
 message Message {